appcuarium/alfie-wp-weather/readme.txt

 == Changelog ==

+= 1.0.11 =

+* Changed the way internal referencing of files is made.
+Now the plugin is fully compatible with subdirectory WordPress installs.

 = 1.0.10 =

 * Corrected an error that prevented the changes made in version 1.0.9 to be uploaded to WordPress servers